RohitKushvaha01/Rohitkushvaha01/README.md

 I've been into programming since the age of **13!**

 I have en extensive experience with Kotlin, Java and Python.
-I work git, bash, fish, Visual Studio Code, Android Studio, Intellij Idea.
+I work with git, bash, fish, Visual Studio Code, Android Studio, Intellij Idea.

 <p align="center">